ajaykan/equity-derivatives-toolkit/README.md

-# short_put
+# Selling options

-This is a tool I designed/use to sell cash-secured puts (CSP) as a way for consistent income.
+This repo contains tools I designed/use to sell cash-secured puts (CSP) and covered calls (CC) for consistent income.

+short_put